signalfx/lambda-java/README.md

 ### Option 2: Manually wrap the function

-1. Manually wrap the code inside the handler.
-Review the following example.
+1. Review the following example of manually wrapping a function.

 ```java
 // in your handler